MarkHershey/arxiv-dl/README.md

 _Disclaimer: This is a highly-opinionated CLI tool for downloading papers.
 It priorities ease of use for researchers.
 Obviously, this is not an official project._

-## Features

--   Download papers from via simple command line interface.
+## What does it do?

--   Support papers from [ArXiv](https://arxiv.org/) and [CVPR, ICCV, WACV](https://openaccess.thecvf.com/menu).
+-   Support downloading papers from [ArXiv](https://arxiv.org/), [CVPR, ICCV, WACV](https://openaccess.thecvf.com/menu) via simple CLI.
 -   Support downloading speedup by using [aria2c](https://aria2.github.io/).
--   Automatically maintain a local list of downloaded papers.
--   Retrieve the paper's metadata and citation:
+-   Retrieve the paper's metadata such as:
-    -   Paper Title
+    -   Title, Abstract, Year
     -   Authors
-    -   Abstract
     -   Comments (Conference acceptance info)
-    -   Source Code Links
+    -   Repository URLs
-    -   Citation (`BibTeX`)
+    -   `BibTeX` Citation
+-   Automatically maintain a list of local papers and their metadata in a JSON file.
--   Configure the desired download destination via environment variables.
+-   Configure the desired download destination via an environment variable or a command-line argument.
--   All downloaded papers will be named by its arXiv ID and paper title without whitespace.
+-   All downloaded papers will have standardized filename for easy browsing.

-### Why?
+## Why?

--   Save time and effort to download, rename, and organize papers.
+-   Save time and effort to download and organize papers on your machine.
--   Speedup downloading process by using parallel connections.
+-   Speedup downloading process by using multiple parallel connections.
--   Local paper list would be handy for quick local lookup, locate, and cite papers.
+-   Local paper list would be handy for quick local lookup, making notes, and doing citations.

-## Install
+## How to install it?

 This is a command-line tool, use `pip` to install the package globally.